-Benefit Description You pay Accidental injury benefit The Plan will pay for the treatment or repair (including root canal therapy and crowns) of an accidental injury to sound natural teeth (not from biting or chewing).The services and supplies must be provided within one year of the accidental dental injury and the Patient must be a Plan member when the dental services are received.
-In-network: 10% of Plan allowance (No deductible) Out-of-network: 20% of the Plan allowance and any difference between our allowance and the billed amount (no deductible) Note: We may request dental records, including x- rays, to verify the condition of your teeth before the accidental injury.
+Benefit Description You pay Accidental injury benefit The Plan will pay for the treatment or repair (including root canal therapy and crowns) of an accidental injury to sound natural teeth (not from biting or chewing).
+The services and supplies must be provided within one year of the accidental dental injury and the Patient must be a Plan member when the dental services are received.
+In-network: 10% of Plan allowance (No deductible) Out-of-network: 20% of the Plan allowance and any difference between our allowance and the billed amount (no deductible) Note: We may request dental records, including x-rays, to verify the condition of your teeth before the accidental injury.
 Charges covered for dental accidents cannot be considered under Dental benefits.

-Dental benefits Dental Benefit Class A Schedule Service The Plan pays actual charges for up to two preventive care visits per person each calendar year up to the scheduled Plan allowance (No deductible) All charges that exceed the Plan's scheduled allowance for the service Oral exam Prophylaxis Prophylaxis, child (thru age 22) \$12.50 twice each calendar year \$22.00 twice each calendar year \$22.00 twice each calendar year with fluoride treatment Space maintainer Complete X-ray series Panoramic X-ray Single film X-ray Each additional X-ray film (up to 7) \$24.00 twice each calendar year \$88.00 \$34.00 \$34.00 \$5.50 \$4.00
+Dental benefits Dental Benefit Class A Schedule Service The Plan pays actual charges for up to two preventive care visits per person each calendar year up to the scheduled Plan allowance (No deductible) Note: You are responsible for all charges that exceed the Plan's scheduled allowance for the service listed below.
+Oral exam Prophylaxis, adult and child • Prophylaxis with fluoride treatment (thru age 22) \$12.50 twice each calendar year \$22.00 twice each calendar year \$24.00 twice each calendar year Space maintainer Complete X-ray series Panoramic X-ray Single intraoral X-ray/bitewing single film Each additional intraoral X-ray (up to 7) Bitewings - 2 films Bitewings - 4 films \$88.00 \$34.00 \$34.00 \$5.50 \$4.00 \$9.00 \$14.00

-Dental benefits Dental Benefit Class A Schedule Service (cont.)
-Bitewings - 2 films \$9.00 Bitewings - 4 films \$14.00 Dental benefits Dental Benefits Class B Schedule Service After a deductible of \$50 per person during the calendar year, the Plan pays actual charges up to the scheduled allowance for each service.
+Dental benefits Dental Benefits Class B Schedule Service After a deductible of \$50 per person during the calendar year, the Plan pays actual charges up to the scheduled allowance for each service.
 There is no annual limit on the amount of services you receive.
-All charges that exceed the Plan's scheduled allowance for the service Restorations 1 surface deciduous 2 surface deciduous 3 surface deciduous 1 surface permanent 2 surface permanent 3 or more surface permanent Gold restoration \$12.50 \$18.50 \$23.50 \$14.00 \$20.50 \$26.50 \$103.50 Extractions Single tooth Each additional tooth Pulp capping-direct Pulpotomy-vital \$16.00 \$15.00 \$9.50 \$21.00 Root canal therapy This includes the actual root canal treatment and any replacements One root Two roots Three or more roots Periodontics \$106.00 \$126.00 \$170.00 Gingival curettage (per quadrant) Crowns/abutments Resin and Resin with metal Porcelain Porcelain with gold Gold (full cast and 3/4 cast) Prefabricated resin and stainless steel \$26.50 \$120.00 \$113.50 \$120.00 \$120.00 \$120.00 \$21.50 Pontics Porcelain and Porcelain with gold \$120.00 Dentures Complete upper and lower Partial without bar Partial with bar Repairs (dentures and partials) Denture relining \$126.00 \$138.00 \$157.00 \$14.00 \$40.50
+Note: You are responsible for all charges that exceed the Plan's scheduled allowance for the service listed below.
+Restorations 1 surface permanent 2 surface permanent 3 or more surface permanent Gold restoration \$14.00 \$20.50 \$26.50 \$103.50 Extractions Single tooth Pulp capping-direct Pulpotomy-vital \$16.00 \$9.50 \$21.00 Root canal therapy This includes the actual root canal treatment and any replacements One root Two roots Three or more roots \$106.00 \$126.00 \$170.00 Periodontics Periodontal scaling and root planning \$26.50 Crowns/abutments Resin and Resin with metal Porcelain Porcelain with gold Gold (full cast and 3/4 cast) Prefabricated resin and stainless steel \$120.00 \$113.50 \$120.00 \$120.00 \$21.50 Pontics Porcelain and Porcelain with gold \$120.00 Dentures Complete upper and lower Partial without bar Partial with bar Repairs (dentures and partials) Denture relining \$126.00 \$138.00 \$157.00 \$14.00 \$40.50